CHRISCARLON/open-data-pipelines/README.md

 DBT models are set up for certain analyses:

 - **Street Works Impact Index Score** - this feeds into [Word on the Street](https://word-on-the-street.evidence.app)
-- **NAPTAN to USRNs** - this is a test of the NAPTAN data against the USRN data - can we geopstically join them??
+- **NAPTAN to USRNs** - this is a test of the NAPTAN data against the USRN data - can we geospatial join them??

 ## License